 During the winter months, it can be a challenge to keep up a varied, healthy diet, but it’s incredibly important.
 Take the time to pay attention to your nutrition and your food intake to remedy this problem.
 For example, aim to eat foods high in Vitamin D to combat the lower exposure to sunlight.

-Read our blog to learn more about the dining services at our Senior Solutions Management Group communities throughout Georgia, Tennessee, and South Carolina!
+Read our blog to learn more about the dining services at our Senior Solutions Management Group communities throughout Georgia, Tennessee, Louisiana, and South Carolina!